 A non–resident student can be independent or dependent.
 An independent student has not established a permanent home in Washington State (for purposes other than educational; enrolling in more than six hours per quarter is coming to state for educational purposes) at least 12 months prior to application.
 A dependent student lives with a parent or legal guardian who has not been a legal resident of Washington for at least a year prior to application.

-In determining independence, factors considered include the preceding year's income tax returns of the student and / or his or his parents or legal guardian (an applicant must demonstrate sufficient income to prove independence)
+- The preceding year's income tax returns of the student and / or the student's parents or legal guardian (an applicant must demonstrate sufficient income to prove independence)

-Factors Considered in Determining Residency
+Factors Considered to Determine Residency

-NOTE: Native American students of certain tribal affiliations who are residents of Idaho, Montana, Oregon, or Washington can be classified as residents (for tuition purposes only) by submitting qualifying documents
+Note: Native American students of certain tribal affiliations who are residents of Idaho, Montana, Oregon, or Washington can be classified as residents (for tuition purposes only) by submitting qualifying documents.

-Other Determining Factors Include:
+Other Determining Factors

 - Registration with the Selective Service in Washington a full year prior to application.

 - Purchase of a home in Washington State a full year prior to application.

 - Attendance, as a resident, at a state supported college or university in another state within the past year.

 - Receipt of financial assistance from another state government in the past year: includes reciprocity awards.